stonepros/stone/doc/rados/api/python.rst

 ..
 Pool Snapshots
 .. --------------

 ..
-The Ceph Storage Cluster allows you to make a snapshot of a pool's state.
+The Stone Storage Cluster allows you to make a snapshot of a pool's state.
 ..
 Whereas, basic pool operations only require a connection to the cluster,
 .. snapshots require an I/O context.